 Once I got home, I got on the foam roller and tried to roll it out.

-Had a better night’s sleep, but only because I kept to sleeping on my left side.
+Had a better night’s sleep, but only because I kept sleeping on my left side.

-When I woke up this morning however the pain was much worse.
+When I woke up in the morning however the pain level had increased significantly.

 ‘Pins and needles‘ is a sensation of uncomfortable tingling or prickling, usually felt in the hands or feet.
 A common cause is leaning awkwardly on a limb, which presses against the nerves.
 Persistent pins and needles may be symptomatic of more serious conditions, such as nerve disease or nerve inflammation.

-The last time I had pain in my sciatic nerve like this was back when I was pregnant with Kayla, which was 10 years ago!
+My self diagnois was sciatic.
+The last time I had pain in my sciatic nerve like this was back when I was pregnant with Kayla, which was over 10 years ago!

 Rather than do nothing and hope for the best, I booked myself into the physio.